-9 For economists, in contrast to ethicists, the difference between the WTP in TREATMENT and in LOW PROB might be negative because of the considerations above only the first argument applies.
+9 For economists, in contrast to ethicists, the difference between the WTP in TREATMENT and in LOW_PROB might be negative because of the considerations above only the first argument applies.
 Hence, I hypothesize that moving from TREATMENT to LOW_PROB reduces the WTP for making the offer for economists, but increases the WTP for making the offer for ethicists.

 consider coercive.
+D1: Two-sided tests of proportions whether this fraction varies by type.
+Analogous for D2.
 D1: Two-sided t-test testing whether the WTP in TREATMENT differs significantly from HIGH for these participants.
 Analogous for D2.